GigMate/our_repository/GIGM8AI_UPDATE_LOG.md

 **KYC Consent Legal Language:**
 ```
 I hereby consent and authorize GigMate to:
-• Conduct comprehensive background investigations regarding my identity,
+o Conduct comprehensive background investigations regarding my identity,
   financial history, and investment credentials
-• Verify the accuracy of all information provided in this application
+o Verify the accuracy of all information provided in this application
-• Contact references, financial institutions, and other entities to verify
+o Contact references, financial institutions, and other entities to verify
   my suitability as an investor
-• Perform identity verification through third-party services and databases
+o Perform identity verification through third-party services and databases
-• Retain records of this verification process as required by applicable
+o Retain records of this verification process as required by applicable
   laws and regulations
-• Use the provided information solely for investor verification and due
+o Use the provided information solely for investor verification and due
   diligence purposes

 I understand that providing false information or withholding material facts